brandonb927/brandonb-sites/_pages/amateur-radio.md

 I'm also part of the [Nanaimo Amateur Radio Association](http://www.ve7na.ca/) and [Cowichan Valley Amateur Radio Society](http://cvars.com) clubs.

 You can check out my [profile on QRZ](https://www.qrz.com/db/ve7tzb) if you want to log a contact.

+### My Rigs

+In my truck I run a Kenwood TM-V71A 50W mobile transceiver connected to a Comet CA-2X4SR dual band 40" antenna atteched to my roof rack.

+At home I run another Kenwood TM-V71A 50W mobile transceiver connected to 25ft of LMR-400 which connects to Diamond X50A dual band 5.6ft antenna.

+I also have a few spare Baofeng handheld transceivers with 14" Nagoya whip antennas that I bring with me on outings.